 Every product must have at least one variation.
 If a product has only one variation, the variation should have a title of "Default".
 If a product has more than one variation, then each variation can be given a title that represents the physical differences.
 For example, the variation title can be a colour, a size or a fabric, or combinations of physical attributes.

-You can add a new product variation by clicking on the "Add a new variation" link under the list of current variations.
+Once you have created a product, you can then edit it and add new product variations (such as sizes or colours) by clicking on the "Add a new variation" link under the "Product Variations" title and list of current variations.

 Alternatively, you can edit an existing variation, by clicking on the variation row in the list of current variations.